-- 1. The Board and Board Committees' performance evaluation; - 2.
+- 1. The Board and Board Committees' performance evaluation (including Board Chairman's role and responsibilities); - 2.
 Individual Directors (including Finance Director) performance appraisal pursuant to Paragraph 2.20A of MMLRs; - 3.
-Self-assessment of independence and self-declaration of interests in the Group, any corporation, partnership, business transactions and/or services with the Group, employment history and identity of person connected to him by Independent Directors; - 4.
+Self-assessment of independence and self-declaration of interests in the Group, any corporation, partnership, business transactions and/or services with the Group, employment history and identity of person connected to him by INED; - 4.
 Audit Committee Evaluation and Audit Committee members pursuant to Paragraph 15.20 of the MMLRs.